 So ideas don’t always travel across continents as easily as physical goods even though ideas are weightless.
 Ideas like nixtamalization and intensive rice cultivation could have transformed the rest of the world, but only the physical corn and rice seeds successfully made the journey.
 Today some ideas rapidly spread around the globe, but many of the most important ideas are still more difficult to spread than heavy goods.
 That is why education is so expensive.
 The knowledge itself is ubiquitous in libraries and on the internet, but it is still expensive to figure out how to use knowledge in a life-changing way.

 Intensive rice production requires a lot of informal education.
 It requires flooded fields which means that they must be perfectly level and surrounded by dikes and a canal system for pumping water in or out of the rice paddies to keep the water at the right level throughout the growing season and the ability to completely drain the fields before harvest.
-The flooded fields eliminates weeds and many pests and keeps the soil fertility high.
+The flooded fields eliminates weeds and maintains perfect moisture and reduces erosion which keeps the long-run soil fertility high.

 Rice is commonly grown in small nursery plots in 5% of the field for a month or two before transplanting out into the rest of the field for the final months of growth.
 By transplanting the rice seedlings, farmers can grow three full crops per year in tropical regions.
 Transplanting rice isn’t an obvious technology to copy and intensive rice production requires many more techniques that are difficult to copy (like using humanure for fertilizer).
 Without all the techniques that are part of the Asian rice toolkit, rice did not revolutionize the rest of the world like it transformed Asia.
 Modern communication and transportation has made it much easier to replicate technologies and the most productive rice producers (per acre) are now in places like the US and Australia that are outside of the traditional rice zone, but despite having higher productivity than in Asia, there is still relatively little area devoted to rice outside of the ancestral region.